top of page

 Valladolid

-The drive from Cancun to Valladolid is around 2.5 hrs and the recommended stay is 2 to 3 days.
+The drive from Cancun to Valladolid is around 2.5 hrs and the recommended stay at Valladolid is 2 to 3 days.
 Valladolid is ideal as a more offbeat base for visiting Chichen Itza and Ek Balam Mayan sites.
 Being less touristic compared to the Riviera blockbusters (Cancun, Tulum and Playa del Carmen), Valladolid is a fantastic option for backpackers seeking adventure and young families looking for chilled vibes and less crowds at a fraction of the Riviera cost.
 But Valladolid is not just that.
 It is a place you can't help but fall in love with.
 It's a perfect snapshot from the colonial era, with a serene exotic central square, pastel-coloured houses, independent artisanal shops and restaurants full of jolly people, Valladolid is charming and laid back.

 But we also fell under the spell of its delightful little stylish bars and restaurants.
 Valladolid has plenty of brunch restaurants all within walking distance from the central square.
 So do not sweat if your Airbnb or hotel does not include breakfast.
 Carolin Boutique📌 for example is a cute little café with a lovely breakfast and outdoor seating under the shade of trees in a rustic garden yard.
 Right next to it don't miss Wabi gelato📌 and try the unique almond and habibi (sesame and honey) flavours.